 Your designs are highly detailed.
 Could you tell us a bit about your process in developing your patterns and how much time is put into a finished design?

 I usually draw motifs individually or in small groups, I find this suits for scale and keeps the design process very flexible.
 I then repeat in Photoshop, often with smart objects, layering with textures and colour.
 It’s hard to say how long the designs I do for my own ranges take, it can be a lengthy process of experimenting, testing and colouring for products, but for a stock designs being sold outright I’d generally work to average of a design a day.

 What do you notice buyers looking for in the wallpaper industry?
-Are there industry standards for designers to keep in mind, certain subject matter or colors that are more sought after, etc?
+Are there industry standards for designing wallpaper?

 Some designs always sell well such as damasks and florals, they just get updated or reworked in some way.
 Wallpaper repeats are normally 53-64cm square and need to be very well balanced, any oddities will obviously stand out on the wall.
 A half drop repeat tends to be preferable for this reason, and it’s best to check designs in a room set to scale and test in black and white as this highlights any issues.
 It’s also good to show how usable a design is by presenting it with a light and dark colourway, this can also be an opportunity to show a commercial colourway alongside a more eye-catching showstopper.